TAKO TAAL, CINZIA MUTIGLI and WORMHOOK

-The third live At Practise event will take place on the 30th October 6-8pm in the gallery at David Dale Gallery.
-Artists Tako Taal, Cinzia Mutigli and Wormhook will share experimental performances of work currently in development.
+The third live At Practise event took place on the 30th October 6-8pm in the gallery at David Dale Gallery.
+Artists Tako Taal, Cinzia Mutigli and Wormhook shared experimental performances of work currently in development.

-The event will also be the launch of At Practise: Issue 2 with writing by Jessa Mockridge, Nat Raha and Rebecca Lennon, and At Practise: Issue 3 with writing by Hannah Regel, Naomi Pearce, Nisha Ramayya and Rabindranath A Bhose!
-At Practise: Issue 1 will be available to buy at the gallery. *£3 each – cash only please! *
+The event was also the launch of At Practise: Issue 2 with writing by Jessa Mockridge, Nat Raha and Rebecca Lennon, and At Practise: Issue 3 with writing by Hannah Regel, Naomi Pearce, Nisha Ramayya and Rabindranath A Bhose!
+At Practise: Issue 1 are available to buy at the gallery. *£3 each – cash only please! *

 At Practise is a three-part performance and publication project conceived and led by Associate Programmer and artist Jude Browning.
 In June, August and October nine UK based artists, working across visual art, writing, and performance, will be invited to use the gallery as a rehearsal space and to share new work in development in front of a live audience.
 The artists’ work engages with writing and live modes of delivery, with a generative use of queer and feminist tactics to challenge how power and notions of embodiment can be understood and enacted.

 Tako Taal is an artist-filmmaker and programmer living in Glasgow.
 She graduated in 2015 from Gray’s School of Art, Aberdeen.
 Taal was a 2019 RAW Academy fellow at RAW Material Company, Dakar and Artist in Residence at Talbot Rice Gallery, Edinburgh, 2018-20.